theiagen/tbp-parser/docs/index.md

 # tbp-parser

 !!! warning "Not for Diagnostic Use"
-    **CAUTION**: The information produced by this program should **not** be used for clinical reporting unless and until extensive validation has occured in ==_your_== laboratory on a stable version.
+    **CAUTION**: The information produced by this program should **not** be used for clinical reporting unless and until extensive validation has occured in **_your_** laboratory on a stable version.
 Otherwise, the outputs of tbp-parser are for research use only.

 !!! dna "TBProfiler Compatibility"
-    **Versions of TBProfiler prior to v6.0.0 are not compatible with v2+ of tbp-parser.** Please ensure that you are using the correct version of tbp-parser for your version of TBProfiler.
+    **tbp-parser v2+ requires inputs generated with TBProfiler v6.0.0+** Please ensure that you are using the correct version of tbp-parser for your version of TBProfiler.

 ## Overview

 `tbp-parser` is a tool developed in partnership with the California Department of Health (CDPH) to parse the output of [Jody Phelan’s TBProfiler tool](https://github.com/jodyphelan/TBProfiler) into four additional files:

-1. A _Laboratorian_ report, which contains information about each mutation detected and its associated drug resistance profile in a CSV file.
+1. A [_Laboratorian_ report](./outputs/laboratorian.md), which contains information about each mutation detected and its associated drug resistance profile in a CSV file.
-2. A _LIMS_ report, which summarizes the highest severity mutations for each antimicrobial drug and the relevant mutations.
+2. A [_LIMS_ report](./outputs/lims.md), which summarizes the highest severity mutations for each antimicrobial drug and the relevant mutations.
-3. A _Looker_ report, which condenses the information contained in the Laboratorian report into a format suitable for generating a dashboard in Google’s Looker Studio.
+3. A [_Looker_ report](./outputs/looker.md), which condenses the information contained in the Laboratorian report into a format suitable for generating a dashboard in Google’s Looker Studio.
-4. A _coverage_ report, which contains the percent breadth of coverage over the minimum depth of each gene relative to the H37Rv reference genome in addition to any warnings, such as any deletions identified in the gene that might have contributed to a reduced percent coverage
+4. A [_coverage_ report](./outputs/coverage.md), which contains the percent breadth of coverage over the minimum depth of each gene relative to the H37Rv reference genome in addition to any warnings, such as any deletions identified in the gene that might have contributed to a reduced percent coverage

 Please reach out to us at <support@theiagen.com> if you would like any custom file formats and/or changes to these output files that suit your individual needs.

+!!! info "Using tbp-parser as part of TheiaProk?"
+    To see the inputs required for `tbp-parser` when run as part of the TheiaProk workflow series, please refer to the documentation for the [TheiaProk](https://theiagen.github.io/public_health_bioinformatics/latest/workflows/genomic_characterization/theiaprok/) workflow in the Public Health Bioinformatics repository.

 ## Installation